dotnet/designs/accepted/2020/linking-libraries.md

 Trimming .NET applications has been around for a while in the Xamarin scenarios.
-To add the ability to overcome limitations of the trim tool, a descriptor files where introduces.
+To add the ability to overcome limitations of the trim tool, descriptor files were introduced.
 These are instructions to the trim tool to preserve some type/method always, without seeing a direct reference to it.

 There are libraries which already use these descriptor files (or `ILLinkTrim.xml`